thesamovar/zavarka/_posts/2023-03-06-why-publishers-cannot-be-part-of-the-reform.md

 ### The current system distorts scientific priorities.

 Science is incredibly competitive, resources are allocated on a short term basis, and the primary metric used to evaluate scientists is their publication record.
 As a consequence, there is an unavoidable pressure to select problems and design studies that can lead to results that are likely to be favourably evaluated and published in the short term.
-This is in opposition to the long term scientific value, a fact that appears to be widely acknowledged by working scientists (https://www.vox.com/2016/7/14/12016710/science-challeges-research-funding-peer-review-process).
+This is in opposition to the long term scientific value, a fact that appears to be [widely acknowledged by working scientists](https://www.vox.com/2016/7/14/12016710/science-challeges-research-funding-peer-review-process).

 ### The current system is a vicious cycle and stable equilibrium.